Authorize healthcare agent actions before PHI moves.

 name: healthcare-phi-protection

-description: HIPAA-compliant PHI access control for AI agents
+description: HIPAA-aligned PHI access control for AI agents

 rules: